 “I told you Mitch.
 It’s the shadows.
 You take them from dead things and you get smarter and older.
 And stronger.”
 Lorne leaned over, grabbed one of the helicopter’s rails, and lifted it slightly off the ground.
 He dropped it and laughed.

-“You killed them Lorne,” Celia said.
-She admitted to herself she wasn’t quite sure that was what happened.
+“You killed them Lorne,” Celia said, but it was clear she wasn’t sure what happened.

 “Killed who?”
 Lorne said with a smile and chuckled again.
 Celia and Mitchell looked around and noticed that all of the bodies Lorne had created were gone.
 All that was left was the officer’s guns and a shoe or two.

 “They didn’t go anywhere,” Lorne explained.
 “They weren’t even alive.
 Only the explorers are alive.
 We’re the ones who made this city.”